MarianneHolbie/Vocabulo_ML/docs/api/quiz_api.md

 }
 ```

-## Authentication
+## Authorization

-Currently, the API does not implement authentication.
-It's recommended to add authentication in the future for security
+Currently, the API does not implement authorization, because you should be logged before getting word recommendation.
-purposes.
+It's recommended to add authorization with token in the future for security purposes.

 ## Data Models